jitendra-prajapati66/WebProject/README.md

-build beutifull website using htmland css only
+build beautyfull website using htmland css only